sfibich/terraform-azure-bootstrap/README.md

 # terraform-azure-bootstrap:
-### Enterprise-grade Terraform built for the individual
+### Enterprise-grade Terraform/Azure backend built for the individual

 ![terraform-azure-bootstrap](terraform-azure-boostrap.png)

 ## Intro

-The terraform-azure-bootstrap project contains two scripts.
-The first script ConfigureAzureForSecureTerraformAccess.sh creates the Azure infrastructure store state files as blobs on Azure storage.
-It also creates the necessary objects to manage Azure using an SPN from a Terraform perspective.
-It does this by creating a resource group, a key vault, and spn and a storage account.
-The Key Vault stores the SPN client id and secret securely.
+The terraform-azure-boostrap project provides an enterprise-ready backend using Azure resources.
+Using the terraform-azure-bootstrap, move your Terraform state files to Azure Storage and use an App Registration Client Id and Client Secret for authorization to Azure.
+This allows you to decouple the permissions from your account to that of the App Registration.
+It also allows you to share state files across your organization with other developers or CICD pipelines.
+Lastly, it allows you to release the same terraform code to different environments without overwriting state files and without modifying the terraform code or having some sort of pre-execution replacement script run.

 ## Requirements